maxedonia/VCV/README.md

 ![tetrixxx example image](https://github.com/user-attachments/assets/b0250c32-173d-43fb-a236-9c0c02f5a525)

+![toms and texture](https://github.com/user-attachments/assets/a5d03bf2-a8a6-4acf-a2d1-c303b61c637b)

 *Tip: Altering the playback parameters of the Lomas Sampler will create new textures in the low end.
 A larger start/stop playback window will generate more bass tones, whereas a shorter window will trigger more tom fills during playback.*

-![toms and texture](https://github.com/user-attachments/assets/a5d03bf2-a8a6-4acf-a2d1-c303b61c637b)

-*Tip: Attenuating a shorter sampe window means more chopped sample playback and tom fills triggered by Lomas EOC.*